-In response, Linksys released a security advisory warning users about the flaws and a few workarounds customers should do while the company is preparing a patch.
+In response, Linksys released a security advisory warning users about the flaws and a few workarounds customers should do while the company prepares a patch.

 As a temporary workaround, Linksys advises owners of the affected routers to do the following:

-- Disable Guest Network when not in use
+- Disable your guest network when it’s not in use.

 - Change the default router administrator password immediately.